 Think of five goods to purchase, and create a table with the goods listed as the first column.
 Be sure to choose goods that have been available since at least 1915.
 Then add the years 1915, 1945, 1965, 1995, 2005, and 2017 at the top of each column.
 List each good's current price in the last column.
 To track inflation, go to www.bls.gov/data/inflation\calculator.htm and calculate the equivalent price for the other years.

 Exploring Technology

 Use the Internet to research current exchange rates.
-How strong is the US dollar compared to the British pound, Canadian dollar, Russian ruble, and European Union euro?
+How strong is the US dollar compared to the Saudi Arabian riyal, South African rand, or Indian rupee?
 How could these exchange rates affect trade with the United States?